wazuh/wazuh-documentation/source/installation_guide/installing-wazuh-server/sources_installation.rst

         }
     ];

-For CentOS 6 and Redhat 6, you can install the package *python27*.
+For CentOS 6 and Red Hat 6, you can install the package *python27*.
 It installs Python 2.7 at */opt/rh/python27* in parallel to the older Python version included in the distro:

     a) For CentOS 6::